 Supporting the SoNHS’ mission to prepare the health professional workforce in improving health outcomes, the purpose of the Bachelor Health Sciences program is to prepare graduates for a wide variety of careers in health or to pursue post-graduate education.
 Students will be able to apply knowledge as to how physical, biological, behavioral, and environmental factors influence individual and population health in their chosen health profession.
 Through an innovative combination of coursework, service learning, volunteerism, and a senior year internship, students will apply theoretical and scientific concepts in evidence-based approaches in diverse community settings.

 With a comprehensive science-based curriculum, the Bachelor of Health Sciences degree combines urban-focused coursework in health policy, health program development, health and wellness, and population health outcomes.
 With a combination of coursework, service learning, volunteerism, and a senior year internship, students will apply theoretical concepts in evidence-based health programming and policy development in community settings.
 The UMKC BHS Degree Program offers a comprehensive curriculum designed to prepare students for a wide variety of careers in health or to pursue post-graduate education.
 The program is offered through the UMKC School of Nursing & Health Studies and includes coursework in the physical, biological, behavioral, business and social aspects of health.

-The BHS requires completion of 120 credits of coursework, which includes 17 credits of elective courses.
+The BHS requires completion of 120 credits of coursework, which includes elective coursework.
 Students are urged to align those elective classes within a targeted area of specialization.
-These interest areas and minor options may enhance your marketability in the workplace.
+These minor options may enhance your marketability in the workplace.

 What can I do with a Bachelor of Health Sciences?